Monteverde in 3 Days

 Sendero Camino

 Monteverde Cloud Forest Reserve is open daily from 7 am until 4 pm.
-A day pass costs $25 for foreigners (plus an extra $5 per vehicle for the car park/shuttle bus).
-A range of guided tours are available, starting from $23.
+A day pass costs $26 for foreigners (plus an extra $5 per vehicle for the car park/shuttle bus).
+A range of guided tours are available.
 If, like us, you choose to go it alone, there is a member of staff on duty to provide information and a trail map for you to photograph for future reference.
 You can actually stay in a lodge by the entrance, but that would leave you several miles from anything other than the reserve.

 Monteverde Cheese Factory